bornman-nick/Project-Euler-solutions/README.md

 # Project-Euler-solutions
-Python file which contains my solutions to various problems from Project Euler (https://projecteuler.net)
+Python file of my solutions to various problems from Project Euler (https://projecteuler.net)